During times of universal deceit, telling the truth becomes a revolutionary act ~ George Orwell – English novelist, essayist, journalist, and critic

-- Dairy is a huge user of fresh water and land.
-In 2004-2005 the dairy industry was responsible for more than 12% of all the water used in Australia.
-The production of 1 litre of milk requires 800 litres of fresh water.
+- The production of 1 litre of milk requires 800 litres of fresh water.
 Water is used to irrigate pasture, to clean out dairy and milking sheds and to provide drinking water to the cows.

 - Dairy farming is the third biggest user of irrigated water in Australian agriculture, after livestock/grains and cotton growing.
 A 2004–05 audit found that Australian dairy farms used around 2.3 million megalitres of water (12% of national water consumption).
-To learn more about the water use in dairy farms click here.
+Learn more about the water use in dairy farms here.

 - In the life cycle studies, cheese was found to be one of the most greenhouse gas emission intense products.
-To learn more click here.
+Read more on this here.

 - Dairy operations account for 25-30% of fertiliser use in Australia.
 Production and transport of fertilizer has its own footprint.
 Synthetic fertilizers are a significant source of greenhouse gas emissions.
 The fertilizer industry’s green house gas emissions are approximately 300 million tonnes CO2 equivalents per year.
 This includes direct nitrous oxide emissions, (a gas 310 x more potent than carbon dioxide).
 Read more on the environmental footprint of fertilizers here.